alexandreroman/spring-boot-helm-starter/README.md

   repository: myrepo/myapp
 ```

-As you can see, you can set some properties in this file as well,
+As you can see, you can also set some properties in this file,
 such as `ConfigMap` entries.

 You are now ready to deploy your app using Helm: